 “So what do you need boss?”

-Daphne explain the client list for the week and what each client needed.
+Daphne explains the client list for the week and what each client needed.
 “I’m going to take the rest of the week off.
 I need time.
 Complete the contracts for me and set conference calls for next week.
 You can courier the contracts to each person.”

 “Sure.
 I’ll email you the files when I’m done.”

 Daphne was finally coming to terms with her role in life.
 She could still help her special clients and complete her responsibilities as a Dreamer.
 Now, she couldn’t wait to feel her Angelo.
-She wonder if her mom helped him, why didn’t he just come to her?
+She wonders if her mom helped him, why didn’t he just come to her?